Build a SvelteKit Markdown Blog

 export default config

-Svelte by default handles .svelte files but adding .md to extensions inside config lets you treat +page.md as a page alongside +page.svelte.
+Svelte by default processes .svelte files, but adding .md to extensions inside config lets you treat +page.md as Svelte components.

 src/posts/first-post.md